phpmd/phpmd/src/site/rst/rules/codesize.rst

 Since: PHPMD 0.2.5

-The WMC of a class is a good indicator of how much time and effort is required to modify and maintain this class.
+The Weighted Method Count (WMC) of a class is a good indicator of how much time and effort is required to modify and maintain this class.
+The WMC metric is defined as the sum of complexities of all methods declared in a class.
 A large number of methods also means that this class has a greater potential impact on derived classes.

 Example: ::